naoto0804/pytorch-inpainting-with-partial-conv/README.md

 This is an unofficial pytorch implementation of a paper, Image Inpainting for Irregular Holes Using Partial Convolutions' [Liu+, arXiv2018].

+**Note that this is an ongoing project and I cannot fully reproduce the results.
+Suggestions are welcome!**

 ## Requirements
 - Python3.6
 - Pytorch 0.4.0